pallets-eco/flask-security/docs/features.rst

 then any existing authentication tokens will no longer be valid.
 Changing the user's password will not affect tokens.

-Note that prior to release 3.3.0 or if the UserModel doesn't contain the ``fs_uniquifier`` attribute the authentication tokens are generated using the user's password.
-Thus if the user changes his or her password their existing authentication token will become invalid.
-A new token will need to be retrieved using the user's new password.
-Verifying tokens created in this way is very slow.

 Two-factor Authentication (alpha)
 ----------------------------------------
 Two-factor authentication is enabled by generating time-based one time passwords